Official communication about our medicines

 Wegovy® may cause serious side effects, including:

-• inflammation of your pancreas (pancreatitis).
-Stop using Wegovy® and call your healthcare provider right away if you have severe pain in your stomach area (abdomen) that will not go away, with or without vomiting.
-You may feel the pain from your abdomen to your back
+- inflammation of your pancreas (pancreatitis).
+Stop using Wegovy® and call your healthcare provider right away if you have severe pain in your stomach area (abdomen) that will not go away, with or without nausea or vomiting.
+Sometimes you may feel the pain from your abdomen to your back

-• kidney problems (kidney failure).
-In people who have kidney problems, diarrhea, nausea, and vomiting may cause a loss of fluids (dehydration), which may cause kidney problems to get worse.
-It is important for you to drink fluids to help reduce your chance of dehydration
+- dehydration leading to kidney problems.
+Diarrhea, nausea, and vomiting may cause a loss of fluids (dehydration), which may cause kidney problems.
+It is important for you to drink fluids to help reduce your chance of dehydration.
+Tell your healthcare provider right away if you have nausea, vomiting, or diarrhea that does not go away

 The most common side effects of Wegovy® may include: nausea, diarrhea, vomiting, constipation, stomach (abdomen) pain, headache, tiredness (fatigue), upset stomach, dizziness, feeling bloated, belching, low blood sugar in people with type 2 diabetes, gas, stomach flu, heartburn, and runny nose or sore throat.